pnagesha/github.io/docs/install.md

 **Note**: Administrators must have command line or cron access.

 ##<a name="package"></a>Package Manager Installation on Linux
-Use Pacakge Manager for single-server setups.
-To install production environemnts, see [Manual Installation](#manual).
+Use Package Manager for single-server setups.
+To install production environments, see [Manual Installation](#manual).

 1. Download and install a LAMP stack.
 You can use this to create your web application or web site.
 2. [Download](https://download.ownCloud.org/download/repositories/stable/ownCloud/) the install package for the Ubuntu operating system.